Ferrari: A Perennial Compounder Racing On The Fast Lane (NYSE:RACE)

 [Ferrari participating in the Formula 1 racing.
 Image credit]

 - Ferrari also signs merchandising and licensing agreements with select partners to develop lines of Ferrari-branded products that are sold both online and in approximately 50 retail Ferrari (franchised and owned) stores and over 160 authorized dealers.
-Ferrari also signed licensing deals to allow the creation of Ferrari museums (Maranello and Modena, Italy) and theme parks, currently including Ferrari World Abu Dhabi, and Ferrari Land in Spain but new locations in China and North America are being considered.
+Ferrari also signed licensing deals to allow the creation of Ferrari museums (Maranello and Modena, Italy) and theme parks, currently including Ferrari World Abu Dhabi, and Ferrari Land in Spain, with new locations in China and North America being considered.

 [Ferrari Stores.
 Image credit]